-We are committed to being transparent about volumes in our special and historical collections, and have identified a small number of older volumes that contain writings or images that are problematic for a modern, diverse audience.
+Glasgow School of Art Library is committed to supporting both institutional and student-led initiatives to diversify the curriculum.
+We are also committed to being transparent about volumes in our special and historical collections, and have identified a small number of older volumes that contain writings or images that are problematic for a modern, diverse audience.

 We are working with colleagues from the Race, Rights & Sovereignty programme to provide safe, respectful and consensual forums in which you can interrogate, contest and debate these volumes.

 We are also working to develop and grow our World Cultures Collection in order to provide an important counterpoint to an art historical canon based upon European or Western-centric views of art and its production.

 Encouraging You to Shape Our Collections

 We actively welcome purchase suggestions for books or DVDs from all members of the GSA community, and are proud to satisfy around 90% of all the suggestions we receive.
 If you would like to suggest a purchase, let us know here.
 Our form enables you to tell us when you think a title may help to diversity our collections.